| Prep Time: 10 mins

 Optional ingredients add a little character and flavor but don't sweat it if you don't have them.

 Prepare all ingredients.
 Heat a large skillet on Med and add the oil and butter.
 When the butter begins to bubble, add the flour and whisk for 5 mins.
-Whisk in 1.5 tbsp curry powder for 1 min.
+Whisk in 1.5 Tbsp Japanese Curry powder for 1 min.
 Remove from heat and using a spatula, remove the roux "dough" to a bowl.

 Heat the skillet on Med-High and add in oil & beef.
 Brown on all sides (~8 mins).
 Remove to a plate.